Hi there. So, turns out I am the Artist in Residence at The Metropolitan Museum of Art in New York, New York for 2016/2017.

 Q: What’ll you be doing, exactly?

-A: I’ll be producing ten audio pieces over the course of the next several months that are inspired by the collection and the museum itself.
+A: I’ll be producing eight audio pieces over the course of the next several months that are inspired by the collection and the museum itself.

 Q: Rad!
 Are you still going to be doing regular Memory Palace episodes?